 Cologne is the undisputed Carnival king in Germany.
 Kölsch (beloved beer from Cologne) flows freely, children and adults adorn themselves in ridiculous costumes and the party takes to the streets.
 A Catholic holiday, all segments of the city celebrate Carnival in Cologne, Germany.

-Carnival is not a national holiday in Germany, but in Cologne many shops, schools and offices will be closed (or close early) on Weiberfastnacht and completely closed from Rosenmontag to Tuesday.
+Carnival is not a national holiday in Germany, but in Cologne many shops, schools and offices will be closed (or close early) on Weiberfastnacht all the way through Rosenmontag and Veilchendienstag.

 Veilchendienstag (Violet Tuesday or Shrove Tuesday) has things quieting down.
-There may be some parades and events in Cologne's suburbs, with the main event of the ceremonial burning of the Nubbel (a life-size straw figure).
+There may be some parades and events in Cologne's suburbs, but the main event is the ceremonial burning of the nubbel (a life-size straw figure).
+This man-sized figure is strung up in front of many bars and just before Ash Wednesday he must pay the price for the people's sins by being burned.
+The largest ceremony in Cologne is in Kwartier Latäng, the student district.

 Aschermittwoch (Ash Wednesday) marks the end of a near-week of partying for Carnival in Cologne.
 Cologners soothe their spirit with a visit to the church where they receive an ash cross to wear throughout the day and heal their tired bodies with a fish dinner.